ksaadDE/g933-utils/README.md

 Keep in mind, if you don't assign the right Permissions to your Files, a bad guy could abuse it with your own user Account.
 I prefer to set them as root, and only executeable for others.
 This can also be absued, if the Bad guy is root (but then you might have fully different problems)

-I just warned you and I don't take warranty for this program or it parts.
+I just warned you and I don't take warranty for this program, even not partially.
 You install them on YOUR OWN RISK!